|

 (sat) 3:00am - 4:30pm |

-"Talking about Taro Okamoto, the Japanese Art Support Team!
-Mr. Harahei Akasegawa x Mr. Yuji Yamashita
+"Talking about Taro Okamoto, a Japanese art cheering party!
+Mr. Harahei Akasegawa × Mr. Yuji Yamashita

 02 |